aremmiw/pgn-ocr/README.md

 ## usage
 You will need both the pgn-ocr script and the Chess.traineddata file.

-When you run the script, your mouse cursor will turn into a selection tool to take a screenshot.
+When you run the script, your mouse cursor will turn into a selection tool like when taking a screenshot.
 Screenshot the chess notation to be OCR'd and the resulting PGN will be printed to stdout and copied to your clipboard.

-The script assumes Chess.traineddata is in the same folder as pgn-ocr, if not please adjust.
+The script assumes Chess.traineddata is in the same folder as pgn-ocr.
+If it isn't please adjust `tdata_location` in the script.